noodldocs/noodldocs.github.io/2.3/modules/validation/README.md

 });
 ```

-If you want to use spaces in your property names, make sure they are provided as strings i.e. in quatation marks.
-This example above tests a date and make sure that it is a date in the future.
+If you want to use spaces in your property names, make sure they are provided as strings i.e. in quotation marks.
+The example above tests a date and makes sure that it is a date in the future.